jackdewinter/pymarkdown/issues.md

 - command line and configuration documentation
 - properly address any issues with existing rules
+- verify each file against mdlint, especially with extra data after sequence, document
+  - 001
+  - 003
+  - 010
+  - 018
+  - 019
+  - 020
+  - 021

+  - 022
+  - 023
+  - 024
+  - 026
+  - 036
+  - 047

+## Bugs - Rules - Rounding Out Rules

+- MD022 - lists and block quotes and LRDs
+- MD022 - should line 96-104 with all of the leaf node names be added to Markdown token?
+- MD022 - what if the document had a paragraph before the first heading?

+## Bugs - Rules - SetExt

+- MD041 requires metadata
+  - implemented MD043 at the same time
+  - implement MD025 at the same time
+- MD023 with inline that includes leading spaces?
+- MD024 with whitespace, and inline differences
+- MD024 level 2 (me), level 3 (my), level 2 (me) -  should fire? is considered siblings?

 ## Priority 2 - Like To Solve Before Initial